Peter Gilbert

 His music has been included in music festivals and conferences around the world including the ICMC International Conference, Darmstadt Ferienkurse, Society of Composers (SCI) National Conference, SEAMUS National Conference, Electronic Music Midwest, Nuova Consonanza Festival, Muestra de Musica Visual México, Global Composition World Soundscape Conference, Chamber Music Campagna (Italy), Balance-Unbalance International Conference (Australia), STREAMS International Music Festival, New Music Miami ISCM Festival, New Music & Art Festival Bowling Green.
 Gilbert has done film scoring for numerous celebrated documentaries which have garnered prizes including the Tallgrass Film Festival Outstanding Documentary Feature, Winner―ABQ Indie Film Festival, and the Grand Jury Prize of the Provincetown Film Festival.

 Gilbert’s second portrait album for New Focus Recordings was named Best of 2021 by Sequenza21.
-His work as a composer, performer and producer can also be heard on other albums at New Focus Recordings as well as on CDs with Innova Recordings, GM Recordings, Sono Luminus, Affeto, Centaur, Neuma Records (forthcoming), as well as at http://petergilbert.net.
+His work as a composer, performer and producer can also be heard on other albums at New Focus Recordings as well as on CDs with Innova Recordings, GM Recordings, Sono Luminus, Affeto, Centaur, and a forthcoming album of piano works for Neuma Records.

 Pin It on Pinterest